-36.1 A Member who resigns from the University must make every reasonable attempt to provide at least ninety (90) calendars days' notice but shall provide a minimum of 30 calendar days' notice.
+36.1 To support academic planning, a Member who resigns from the University should provide a minimum of forty (40) calendar days' notice.

 ARTICLE 37 Retirement

 37.1 Retired Members Recognition and Benefits

 Royal Roads University encourages continuing relationships with retired Members.
 Retaining these Members as a part of the Royal Roads University community is important to the culture of the university.